-The Goodwood Revival returned this past weekend from Friday September 7 and Sunday September 9 for the 20th time, offering up a weekend of closely-contended classic racing on both two and four wheels.
+The Goodwood Revival returned this past weekend from Friday, September 7 and Sunday, September 9 for the 20th time, offering up two days of closely-contended classic racing on both two and four wheels.

 Biking royalty including Freddie Spencer, John McGuinness and Troy Corser were in action as 30 pre-1955 bikes competed in teams of two in the Barry Sheene Memorial Trophy.